alison-burner/reflections-lesson3/reflections-lesson-3.md

 * If you use multiple machines, you won't need to worry about getting access to another machine's storage.

-#Why might you want to always pull changes manually rather than having Git automatically stay up-to-date with your remote repository?
+# Why might you want to always pull changes manually rather than having Git automatically stay up-to-date with your remote repository?

 You may not want to automatically update your local copy if you are working on a commit; you may not want to update your remote without notifying other collaborators.
 It also encourages the user to stay up-to-date with happenings on the remote even if they are not directly interacting with it.

+# What is the benefit of having a copy of the last known state of the remote stored locally?

+The benefit is that you can always revert to the previous state if you are offline.
+Therefore, you don't need internet access to fix a bug.